 FTEs must be prorated whenever grant funds paid for a portion of a staff person's time, a contractor, stipend, and when staff are hired partway through the reporting period.
-Any staff time that represents less than a full-time person working the entire reporting period and paid entirely with Financial Assistance for Victims Program funds should be prorated to reflect the portion directly supported with Financial Assistance for Victims Program funds.
+Any staff time that represents less than a full-time person working the entire reporting period and paid entirely with Tribal Financial Assistance Program funds should be prorated to reflect the portion directly supported with Tribal Financial Assistance Program funds.